bhallstein/TinyModel/Readme.md

     	)
     );

-The default conjoinment is `Condition::_And`
+The default conjunction is `Condition::_And`.

 ### Join objects

-You can pass a Join object or an array of Join objects to a call to `fetch`, to (left) join the results returned by this table to other tables.
+You can pass a Join object or an array of Join objects to a call to `fetch`, to join the results returned from this table to other tables.

 The constructor has the arguments:

-- *class:* The name of the class – *not* the table name.
+- *class:* The name of the class (*not* the table name).
 For instance, `'User'`.
 - *columns:* The name of the column(s) on which to join, as a string.
+The columns must have the same name in both tables.
 If an array of strings is passed, each specified column must contain the same datum in both tables for the rows to be joined.
-- *joins:* Optionally, one or more further joins to perform off the joined table.
+- *joins:* Optionally, a further Join or array of Joins to perform off the joined table.

 ### Password columns